zepliu/zepliu.github.io/research.md

 ### 1. Syntactic Adaptation

-In this line of research, I am interested in how people adapt their syntactic expectation and fine-tune syntactic preference based on syntactic, semnatic, and prosodic cues during sentence comprehension.
+In this line of research, I am interested in how people adapt their syntactic expectations and fine-tune syntactic preferences based on syntactic, semantic, and prosodic cues during sentence comprehension.

 - **Liu, Z.**, Xin, C., & Lin, C. J. C. (2024).
 Usefulness of prosodic cues in parsing: Evidence from a novel cross-modal maze task.
 Poster presented at *the 37th Annual Conference on Human Sentence Processing*, University of Michigan, Ann Arbor, MI, US.
 May 16-18.
 [PDF](https://zepliu.github.io/assets/pdf/HSP24.pdf)